The Five Components of Contingency Planning

 If you've found this post as you're thinking about how to handle a COVID-19 world, you might also be interested in my free ebook, Winning the Uncertainty: A Playbook for Strategy in Times of Survival, or my blog post on Winning the Uncertainty.

-In my 2009 strategic issues post, I mention that contingency planning is a common theme this year among the businesses I work with.
+In my 2009 strategic issues post, I mentioned that contingency planning is a common theme this year among the businesses I work with.
+Now, in 2021, we are seeing a repeating pattern of contingency planning being of the utmost importance.

 I have worked with several clients to develop contingency plans.
 With some, that is a precise set of conditions and instructions; with others it is a general awareness of the issue and intent to communicate about it.
 Despite the differences based on the companies’ styles and cultures, there are five common components that contingency plans should have: